akornilo/akornilo.github.io/_posts/2016-01-01-how-learning-works.md

 ### Overfitting

 As you may have noticed, the final weight vector performed much better on the training data (that was used to create it) than the test data.
-This phenomenon is known as overfiting; it occurs when we find a weight vector which represents the training data very well, but does not generalize beyond it.
+This phenomenon is known as overfitting; it occurs when we find a weight vector which represents the training data very well, but does not generalize beyond it.
 Two common solutions are reguralization and cross-validation (I may expand the code to involve these in later posts).

 ### Linear separability